 Piecing together our heritage.
 One Barn Quilt at a Time

 About the Chatt Hills Barn Quilt Trail Located just 30 minutes south of the world's busiest airport in Atlanta, Georgia, is a hidden gem of a small town called Chattahoochee Hills.
 Untouched by sprawl and mega development, this community made an intentional decision to preserve its rural heritage when it incorporated in 2007.
 Today, visitors come from all over metro Atlanta to enjoy a day in the country at our Serenbe Community, bicycle our 25-mile Scenic Byway -- the first in Georgia -- or explore the natural beauty of our parks and the Chattahoochee River.
 Most can't believe that there is such a beautiful country setting so close to Atlanta, and they wonder, "What's our story?"
 We invite you to tour our Chatt Hills Barn Quilt Trail and learn more about what makes our community so special.
 Each painted barn quilt is based on a traditional cloth quilt design, and each tells a story about our Chatt Hills heritage.
 To begin with, we introduce Kenny Smith and his family who have served the community for more than 100 years with their Smith Grocery Store.
-Learn more about Smith's Store in our Tour the Trail page.
+We honored Smith's Store with the first barn quilt on our trail. == For more photos and the hosts' heritage story, visit their Barn Quilt Page.

 Chatt Hills Barn Quilt Trail . . .In the News Many thanks to Greystone Power EMC for their support in helping to install two barn quilts, and for featuring our photo in their state-wide "Georgia Magazine